Senpi-ai/senpi-agent-skills/README.md

 First, fork the repository and then clone it locally to your machine.

-Once you cloned the repository, you can setup your environment with the following scripts:
+Once you cloned the repository, you can set up your environment with the following scripts:

 ```bash
 cd moxie-agent-skills